 Sometimes a sore mouth or difficulty swallowing can put someone off having a drink – a straw may be a helpful alternative.
 Or they may simply forget that they have a cup of tea and leave it.

 Physical difficulties such as poor eyesight or arthritic hands make it difficult to make drinks.
 Lifting a full kettle is almost impossible for those with painful or weak hands and not being able to see when you’re dealing with boiling hot water is obviously dangerous.
+There are kettles that sit in cradles so you don’t need to lift it to pour from it; you could also consider using a thermos so using the kettle less often.

 Drinking water is an easier option and encouraging your relative to keep a glass by them at all times, particularly at night, should remind them to drink.
 But whilst the obvious solution, drinking water is quite a dull option.
 So we’ve tried to consider some alternatives below.